sanjaykumarverma01/Simplifii/README.md

 # Infolliom-Register-Page

 Infollion-Register-Page is a full-stack app that uses real-time OTP verification via email.
 It utilizes Nodemailer and Mailgen to accomplish this.

+The app may take 1-2 minutes to load initially due to the Render free account.
 ## Tech Stack

 **Client:** React JS